xzel23/meja/README.md

 - provide ui elements for rendering tables

 ## Requirements
-- JDK 7 (I plan to use this library in office where we cannot yet upgrade to Java 8)
+- JDK 8 (Meja code is compatible with Java 7 except for samples and meja-ui-jfx)
 - Apache Ant

 Required libraries (currently that's just Apache POI) should be automatically downloaded by Ant (provided I got the Ivy part right).